GSA/digitalgov.gov/content/posts/2015-02-23-the-content-corner-treating-the-citizen-as-a-customer.md

 ---
+url: /2015/02/23/the-content-corner-treating-the-citizen-as-a-customer/
 date: 2015-02-23 11:10:26 -0400
-title: 'The Content Corner\: Treating the Citizen as a Customer'
+title: 'The Content Corner: Treating the Citizen as a Customer'
 summary: 'There is a tendency in government to discount a range of strategies closely connected to marketing.
 A good example, and a recent buzzword, is content marketing.
-Content marketing’s main goal is to drive a user to click or sign-up; to turn them into a lead or a buying customer.
+Content marketing&rsquo;s main goal is to drive a user to click or sign-up; to turn them into a lead or a buying customer.
 We&rsquo;re the federal government, we aren&rsquo;t'
-authors: [tyrus-manuel]
+authors:
+  - tyrus-manuel
 categories:
   - Content
   - Monthly Theme